yuuun/Consistent-Weighted-Sampling/README.md

 # Improved Consistent Weighted Sampling
+As datasets become larger and more high-dimensional, it becomes increasingly important to find data representations that allow compact storage and efficient distance computation and retrieval.
+Improved Consistent Weighted Sampling(ICWS, IEEE, 20110) is the state-of-the-art of the sampling methods in weighted sets.
+There are some variants of ICWS which decreases the time of sampling or increase the quality of samples.

-This is the code of ICWS and its variants.
+In this repository, I implemented ICWS and its variants.

 ## Build Instruction
 ```